swipe-org/swipe/README.md

 This disadvantage makes it very difficult for those creative people to make quick prototypes and experimental works, just like an artist makes sketches with pencils and erasers.
 It is economically impossible for individual creators to create interactive, media-rich books and publish them.

 Swipe was born to fill this gap.
 It allows non-developers to create interactive and media-rich documents without any help from developers.
-The declarative nature of Swift language (and the lack of "procedual programming environment") makes very easy to learn, write and read.
+The declarative nature of Swipe language (and the lack of "procedual programming environment") makes very easy to learn, write and read.
 It also makes it easy to auto-generate documents (from data) and create authoring environments.